We Made Patti LaBelle’s Sweet Potato Pie and It Knocked Our Socks Off

 Sift together the dry ingredients and cut in the shortening, mixing together with your hands until the mixture is like coarse sand.
 (Make sure you don’t overmix, as you want the little pockets of shortening to remain.
 They make the crust flaky.)

 Meanwhile, measure out three cups of mashed sweet potatoes into another bowl and mix in the remaining melted butter, sugars, eggs, half-and-half and spices.
-(Save any extra sweet potato mash for another delicious use.)
+(Save any extra sweet potato mash for another bake with sweet potatoes.)
 Spread the filling evenly into the pie shell.
-Here are more tasty ways to bake with sweet potato.

 Baking and Cooling